coralogix/terraform-coralogix-aws/examples/lambda-secretLayer/README.md

 # secret-lambdaLayer:

-This application will create an SMM layer to use in our integrations.
+This application will create an SSM layer to use in our integrations.

 ## Usage